philipp-baumann/simplerspec/README.md

 # Use repeated k-fold cross-validation to tune the model (choose optimal
 # number of PLS components) and estimat model performance on hold-out
 # predictions of the finally chosen model (model assessment).
-# This allows to use the entire set for both model building and evaluation
+# This allows to use the entire set for both model building and evaluation;
+# recommended for small data sets
 pls_C <- fit_pls(
   # remove rows with NA in the data
   spec_chem = spec_chem[!is.na(spec_chem$C), ],